Measure O - Civic Center Improvements

 Since 2013, City staff, consultants, and a Project Core Team have identified desired facilities and program scenarios in the Civic Center Complex and conducted building structural assessments.
 The program and space needs for the Police Department and Campbell Library were identified as the highest priorities for the City through the Civic Center Master Plan efforts.
 A $50,000,000 general obligation bond measure (Measure O) was placed on the November 6, 2018 general elections ballot to fund a new police emergency operations center and improve the library.
 Measure O was approved by the voters by 69.5%.

 On May 19, 2020, the City Council approved the award of design contracts to LPA, Inc. for the New Police Operations Building and to Jayson Architecture for the Campbell Library Improvements.
-The feasibility studies and design process will start in June.
-The concept designs are anticipated by fall 2020 to be shared with the Campbell communities.
+The feasibility studies and design process started in June.
+The concept designs for Police and Library buildings are anticipated by fall 2020.

 Please contact the Project Manager, WooJae Kim, at email@example.com with any questions.